Microwave-assisted thermoelectricity in SIS' tunnel junctions: Introduction

 Hybrid superconducting systems with explicit broken particle-hole symmetry show unipolar thermoelectricity~\cite{bergeret2018colloquium,heikkila2019thermal,machon2013nonlocal,ozaeta2014predicted,kolenda2016observation,Heikkila:2018,Chakraborty:2018,strambini2022superconducting,Geng:2022}.
 The particle-hole symmetry around the Fermi surface of Bardeen-Cooper-Schrieffer (BCS) superconductors can be broken, for instance, in superconductor/ferromagnet hybrid structures.
 The magnetic proximity effect in a thin superconductor-ferromagnetic insulator bilayer causes an almost homogeneous spin splitting of the density of states (DOS)~\cite{Meservey:1994}.
 If the electronic transport is spin-polarized, for example via a tunneling spin-filter, ~\cite{Moodera:2007,Miao:2014,DeSimoni:2018,Morten:2005}, the DOS contribution of one spin component becomes predominant over the other one, leading to an effective particle-hole symmetry breaking~\cite{ozaeta2014predicted}.

-It has recently been theoretically~\cite{Marchegiani:2020a,Marchegiani:2020b,Marchegiani:2020c} and experimentally~\cite{Germanese:2022,GermaneseArxiv:2022} shown that superconducting tunnel junctions, where the Josephson coupling is properly suppressed, develop a large thermoelectric effect if the electrode with the larger gap has a higher temperature.
+It has recently been theoretically~\cite{Marchegiani:2020a,Marchegiani:2020b,Marchegiani:2020c} and experimentally~\cite{Germanese:2022,Germanese:2022b} shown that superconducting tunnel junctions, where the Josephson coupling is properly suppressed, develop a large thermoelectric effect if the electrode with the larger gap has a higher temperature.
 In contrast to systems with magnetic proximity effect, in superconducting tunnel junctions the electron-hole symmetry is broken by the combination of a sufficiently strong thermal gradient and a monotonously decreasing DOS which induces spontaneous voltage polarization.
 The resulting thermoelectricity is \emph{bipolar} and strongly nonlinear.

 We focus here on photon-assisted tunneling (PAT) which has been extensively studied in the dissipative regime~\cite{Tien:1963,Sweet:1970,Hamilton:1970,Kofoed:1974,Tucker:1979,Tucker:1985,Hamasaki:1982,Kashinje:1986,Sun:1999,Leone:2001,Kot:2020}.
 However the influence of PAT on the recently observed bipolar thermoelectricity is still unexplored.
-In this work, we address microwave-assisted thermoelectricity by investigating the interplay between PAT and bipolar thermoelectricity in a superconductor-insulator-superconductor (SIS') tunnel junction.
-The obtained results show intriguing perspectives for application as millimeter wavelength signals detectors, quantum sensors and, more broadly, in the emergent field of superconducting quantum technologies.
+In this work, we address microwave-assisted thermoelectricity by investigating the interplay between PAT and bipolar thermoelectricity in a superconductor-insulator-superconductor ($S$-$I$-$S'$) tunnel junction.
+This kind of tunnel junctions normally work at very low temperatures in order to preserve the superconductivity.
+It is worth noting that thermoelectricity at these temperatures is very strong~\cite{Germanese:2022} due to the nonlinearity of the effect.
+The obtained results show intriguing perspectives for application as millimeter wavelength signals detectors~\cite{Chakraborty:2018}, flux controlled high-frequency oscillators~\cite{Marchegiani:2020c}, controlled generators~\cite{Marchegiani:2020b}, superconducting qubits~\cite{Houzet:2019,Pan:2022,Liu:2022-arXiv,Diamond:2022,Marchegiani:2022}, quantum sensors~\cite{Paolucci:2023-arXiv,Germanese:2023-Patent} and, more broadly, in the emergent field of superconducting quantum technologies.

 This paper is organized as follows: In Sec.~\ref{model} we present the basic equations describing the DC and AC tunneling charge and heat currents through a tunnel junction.
 In Sec.~\ref{Sec:results} we numerically obtain the $I(V)$ characteristic curves and study the thermoelectric power output.
 Finally, we study the impact of the AC voltage source on the cooling power of the junction.
 We summarize the results in Sec.~\ref{conclusions}.